saptarshibasu/aws-study/README.md

 * Security Groups are for network security
 * Security groups are locked down to a region / VPC combination
 * One security group can be attached to multiple EC2 instances
+* Multiple security groups can be assigned to a single EC2 instance
 * If connection to application times out, it could be a security group issue
 * If connection is refused, it's an application issue
 * All inbound traffic is blocked by default